maainul/Java/src/collections/sort/README.md

 Java Collections sort(List list, Comparator c)
 In order to define a custom logic for sorting, which is different from the natural ordering of the elements, we can implement the java.util.Comparator interface and pass an instance of it as the second argument of sort().

-Letís consider that we want to define the ordering based on the ìnameî field of the Fruit.
+Let‚Äôs consider that we want to define the ordering based on the ‚Äúname‚Äù field of the Fruit.
 We implement the Comparator, and in its compare() method, we need to write the logic for comparison:

 package com.journaldev.collections;